In order to keep the competition fair and fun there are naturally rules to abide by.

 - Teams MUST phone the emergency number if they do not reach the next checkpoint after two hours walking from the previous checkpoint.

-- The organisers and officials have the right to stop the event and/or walkers from continuing at their discretion.
-A walker will be withdrawn from the event and not be allowed to continue if in the opinion of an event official they are deemed unfit to continue or making unsatisfactory progress.
+- The organisers and officials have the right to stop the event and/or participants from continuing at their discretion.
+A participant will be withdrawn from the event and not be allowed to continue if in the opinion of an event official they are deemed unfit to continue or making unsatisfactory progress.

 - No team or participant can be withdrawn during the event without permission from Central Control or event official.